Alice Ruggles Sohier: Life

 Alice Ruggles was born in 1880.
 The daughter of Frederick Huntington and Ruth Alice Swan, raised in the Dorchester neighborhood of Boston.
 She graduated high school in 1899.
 From 1900 until 1902, Sohier attended Art Students League of Buffalo, studying under Lucius Wolcott Hitchcock.

 During his second year at Harvard, future US President Franklin D. Roosevelt briefly courted Sohier before proposing to her.
-Sohier turned down his proposal, later remarking that her rejection of Roosevelt was partly because she did not "wish to become a cow."
+Sohier turned down his proposal.

 In 1904, she studied at the School of the Museum of Fine Arts (Museum School), with Edmund C. Tarbell and Frank Weston Benson.
 In 1907, she was awarded the Paige Traveling Scholarship, allowing her two years to travel throughout Europe.

 In 1913, she married engineer, Louis Amory Sohier of Concord.
 The couple moved first to Pennsylvania then later to Concord, Massachusetts.
 She taught art classes at Concord Academy.
 She was an early member of The Guild of Boston Artists.

 She died in May 1969 in Concord, Massachusetts.